 8KM / 9:30am – 11:00am

-Join us at the 46th annual BMO Vancouver Marathon!
+Join us at the annual BMO Vancouver Marathon!
 Run, cheer or volunteer.
-More than 15,000 participants, from over 60 countries, will run this year’s celebratory event on Sunday, May 7, 2017.
+Nearly 16,000 participants, from over 60 countries, will run this year’s event.
 The Marathon, Half Marathon, 8KM and Relay courses showcase the City of Vancouver and all share an energized downtown Finish Line.
 Race routes will impact traffic in Vancouver’s Riley Park, Coal Harbour and Downtown on Saturday, May 6, and Riley Park, Cambie, Oakridge, Fairveiw, Kerrisdale, Dunbar, UBC, Point Grey, Kitsilano, False Creek, Chinatown, Yaletown, West End, Coal Harbour and Downtown neighbourhouds on Sunday, May 7, 2017.